Shear-shape cocycles for measured laminations and ergodic theory of the earthquake flow

 \subsection{Deflation}

 For a given pair $(X, \lambda)\in \T(S)\times \ML(S)$, the pair of laminations $\Ol(X)$ and $\lambda$ bind by Lemma \ref{lem:binding}.
 By Theorem \ref{thm:GM}, there is a unique quadratic differential $q= q(\Ol(X), \lambda)$, holomorphic on some Riemann surface $Z$, whose real and imaginary foliations are $\Ol(X)$ and $\lambda$, respectively.
 In this section we define a \emph{deflation} map $\Defl: X\to Z$ that allows us to make direct comparisons between the hyperbolic geometry of $X$ and the singular flat geometry $q$.
+An informal description of $\Defl$ is that it ``deflates'' the subsurfaces of $X\setminus \lambda$, retracting them to $\Sp$ along the leaves of $\Ol(X)$, while it ``inflates'' along the leaves of $\lambda$ according to the transverse measure.
+The orthogeodesic foliation in a neighborhood of $\lambda$ assembles into the vertical foliation of the resulting quadratic differential metric and $\Defl$ maps $\Sp\subset X$ to the horizontal separatrices; compare Figure \ref{fig:deflate}.

-An informal description of $\Defl$ is that it ``deflates'' the subsurfaces of $X\setminus \lambda$, retracting them to $\Sp$ along the leaves of $\Ol(X)$, while it ``inflates'' along the leaves of $\lambda$ according to the transverse measure. \footnote{This heuristic can be made precise by grafting $X$ along $\lambda$ and then collapsing the hyperbolic pieces of the resulting metric along the leaves of $\Ol(X)$.} The orthogeodesic foliation in a neighborhood of $\lambda$ assembles into the vertical foliation of the resulting quadratic differential metric and $\Defl$ maps $\Sp\subset X$ to the horizontal separatrices; compare Figure \ref{fig:deflate}.
+\begin{remark} This heuristic description of $\Defl$ can be made precise by grafting $X$ along $\lambda$ (see, e.g., \cite{DumasCP1}) and then collapsing the hyperbolic pieces along the leaves of $\Ol(X)$.
+In particular, $\Defl$ is {\em not} the grafting map. \end{remark}

 \begin{proposition} Given a marked hyperbolic structure \footnote{Throughout the paper we suppress markings in our notation, but reintroduce them here to state the proposition precisely.} $[f:S\to X]\in \T(S)$ and $\lambda\in \ML(S)$, let $[g: S\to Z] \in \T(S)$ be the marked complex structure on which $q(\Ol(X), \lambda)$ is holomorphic.
 There is a map that is a homotopy equivalence restricting to an isometry between $\Sp^0$ with its metric induced by integrating the edges against $\Ol(X)$ and the graph of horizontal saddle connections of $q(\Ol(X), \lambda)$ with the induced path metric.
 Moreover, $\Defl \circ f\sim g$ and ${\Defl}_*\Ol(X) = \Re(q)$ and ${\Defl}_*\lambda = \Im(q)$ as measured foliations. \end{proposition}